Shiroi-Max/koala-route/README.md

 ---

-## ✅ Estado
+## ✅ Status

-- Orquestación funcional con LangGraph, integrando Azure OpenAI (GPT-3.5-Turbo) y Azure Cognitive Search.
+- Functional orchestration with LangGraph, integrating Azure OpenAI (GPT-3.5-Turbo) and Azure Cognitive Search.
-- Embeddings gestionados desde Azure OpenAI, compatibles con el índice vectorial configurado en Azure Search.
+- Embeddings managed via Azure OpenAI, compatible with the configured vector index.
-- Interfaz web en Streamlit con selección de escenarios de prueba, visualización de resultados y control de generación.
+- Streamlit web interface for scenario selection, result visualization, and generation control.
-- Evaluación automática de respuestas mediante métricas como Recall@k y coherencia semántica.
+- Automatic response evaluation using metrics such as Recall@k and semantic coherence.
-- Gestión de tokens optimizada con tiktoken para prevenir sobrecostos en llamadas al modelo.
+- Optimized token management with `tiktoken` to prevent overuse in model calls.
-- Variables sensibles y configuración externa gestionadas mediante `.env`.
+- Sensitive variables and external configuration managed through `.env`.
-- Incluye scripts y documentación para subir, eliminar y administrar documentos en el índice vectorial.
+- Includes scripts and documentation for uploading, deleting, and managing documents in the vector index.

 ---

-## 📌 Notas
+## 📌 Notes

-- El sistema está preparado para cambiar fácilmente entre LLM local y Azure OpenAI.
+- The system is prepared to easily switch between local LLM and Azure OpenAI.
-- Soporta extensiones para guardar itinerarios, historial, y futuras integraciones con FastAPI o Gradio.
+- Supports future extensions for itinerary saving, history tracking, and integration with FastAPI or Gradio.
-- Se recomienda usar entorno virtual y evitar instalar dependencias globalmente.
+- It is recommended to use a virtual environment and avoid installing dependencies globally.
-- Ajusta límites de tokens y prompts para optimizar costos en Azure OpenAI.
+- Adjust token limits and prompt sizes to optimize costs in Azure OpenAI.